umavinoth/vagrant-automation/README.md

         Cd to the path where build.gradle file is located.
         Execute following Commands
-             gradlew wrapper : This will build all the required files. gradlew vagrantTests : This command will start the vagrant automation by executing various vagrant         commands in a sequential order.
+             gradlew wrapper : This will build all the required files. gradlew vagrantWindowsTest : This command will start the vagrant automation by executing various vagrant         commands in a sequential order.

 Note: